-Join Scott Gardner for an in-depth discussion in this video Layout margins and guides, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Layout margins and guides, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] I'm starting off in the project…that I've created a couple of auto layout…constraints in to set the width, height, and centering.…Constraints can also be used to position…views relative to any other view…sharing a common ancestor.…To see how this works, I'll show the utilities,…and drag another view from the Object…Library onto the canvas in the bottom right area,…and I'll be sure to add it as a sub-view of the main…view, not the blue view.…If the blue view becomes highlighted…and the background dimmed, that means…you would be adding the view as a sub-view…of the blue view.…